Cosiamo/CSV-Perusal/README.md

 - Percentages and currency are converted into floats
 - Times and dates are formatted by [Chrono](https://github.com/chronotope/chrono)
     - It will attempt `mm/dd/yyyy` and `yyyy/mm/dd` formats first but will change to `dd/mm/yyyy` or `yyyy/dd/mm` if month value is greater than 12.
 Please be aware if you have dates in `dd/mm/yyyy` format, dates such as 2/11/2024 will be read as February 11th instead of November 2nd.
-    - Will output dates as `yyyy-mm-dd` but you can use the chrono package to change the format
+    - Will output dates as `yyyy-mm-dd` but you can use the Chrono package to change the format
     - Currently parses: `mm/dd/yyyy`, `dd/mm/yyyy`, `yyyy/mm/dd`, `yyyy/dd/mm`, `m/dd/yyyy`, `mm/d/yyyy`, `dd/m/yyyy`, `yyyy/mm/d`, `yyyy/dd/m`, `yyyy/m/dd`, `m/d/yyyy`, `yyyy/m/d`, `mm/dd/yy`, `dd/mm/yy`, `m/dd/yy`, `mm/d/yy`, `dd/m/yy`, `yy/m/dd`, `yy/mm/d`, `yy/dd/m`, `m/d/yy`, `yy/m/d`
-- Time is in a 24 hour format
+- Time is in a 24 hour format but can also be changed to a 12 hour format with Chrono
+- The Error in the CSVType enumerator is `std::convert::Infallible` which is used when there's an issue parsing datatypes.
+The only other error is if the <i>path</i> for open_csv() is invalid.

 ## Example

+CSV Perusal is very simple and easy to use.
+You only need to know one function and one enumerator.
+The `open_csv()` function returns a 2d vector of the `CSVType` enumerator which returns any of the following:
+    - Int(i64)
+    - Float(f64)
+    - String(String)
+    - Date(String)
+    - Time(String)
+    - DateTime(String)
+    - Error(std::convert::Infallible)
+    - Empty

 ```rust
 use csv_perusal::{open::open_csv, csvtype::CSVType};